 Chapter 2Colorado Laws and Regulations

 Our goal was to deliver care that works for people who have been left out of the traditional dental care system by using the oral health workforce differently.
-Nationally, Colorado is a leader in expanding access to oral health care to communities with limited resources by broadening dental hygienists’ scope of practice.
+Colorado adopted the Virtual Dental Home model to accomplish this goal.
+This model expands the scope of care for dental hygienists and deploys them in community settings to provide both preventive and restorative care via a telehealth connected dental team.

 On March 22, 2018, dental hygienists’ scope of practice was further expanded by the passage of House Bill 18-1045 (Silver Diamine Fluoride), which allows dental hygienists to apply silver diamine fluoride in collaboration with a dentist.